 Grace : I love Reinventing You, an instant classics in personal branding.
 Why did you decide to write Stand Out as a follow-up?

-I want to write Stand out because I want to understand what make someone a recognized expert in his or her field: what do their ideas look like, how did they get recognized, and I then reverse-engineered it so that regular professionals can apply the same technique and have their true talent recognized.
+I want to write Stand Out because I want to understand what make someone a recognized expert in their field : what do their ideas look like, how did they get recognized, and I then reverse-engineered it so that regular professionals can apply the same technique and have their true talent recognized.

 Dorie: Some of them are experts in their field that I'm eager to learn from and want to connect directly with and learn from, like David Allen, a productivity expert.
 Others are people that I met in the normal course of life that I thought are doing something very interesting.
 I found it important to create a diverse network and have acquaintances from a diverse set of fields to learn from.